mpeeples2008/ArchNetSci/_book/05-visualization.md

 Fig. 6.3b - An arcplot with within group ties shown above the plot and between group ties shown below.

 For this plot, we read in a adjacency matrix that is ordered in the order we want it to show up in the final plot.
 [Download the file here](data/Peeples_arcplot.csv) to follow along.
+Note that the object `grp` must be produced in the same order that the nodes appear in the original adjacency matrix file.